SantiNones/Rise-Gamified-Habit-Tracker/README.md

 Users can create tasks, track daily habits, and earn "experience points" (XP) to level up their profile.
 The platform also includes a social component, allowing users to share achievements and foster a sense of accountability.

-### 💡 Why I built this?
+### 💡 Why we built this?
 With a background in **Psychology**, I have always been fascinated by human behavior and motivation.
-I built RISE to apply technical skills in **React and Python** to solve a real-world problem: consistency.
-This project represents my transition into Full-Stack Development, combining user-centric design with robust backend logic.
+We built RISE to apply technical skills in **React and Python** to solve a real-world problem: consistency.
+This project represents our transition into Full-Stack Development, combining user-centric design with robust backend logic.

 ---